JO-OLADEJI/alx-low_level_programming/README.md

 ### 0x01 Variables, if, else, while
 - Print whether the random number stored in the `n` variable is positive, negative or zero.
+- Print the last digit of the random number stored in `n`.
+Check if the number is greater than 5, is 0 or less than 6.